myrrlyn/apocrypha.es/priv/archive/5mommo.md

 — Korosha had asked why priests chose such long names, but they never gave satisfactory responses — conjured a forge-fire between her hands and let it settle atop the sacrificial armor.
 Molten metal dripped, like burning tears; it ran, like mirrored blood.
 Her people’s tears.
-God’s blood.
+Her God’s blood.

 She turned, and Vurnolamathel stepped forward to speak.